I offer professional advice and knowledge about all things hair dye. Discover the terminology, chemistry, and processes

 When deciding whether to straighten your hair permanently or temporarily, the main questions you should ask yourself are whether you want straight hair for the long-term, whether your hair is in a good enough condition to be subjected to a relaxer if this is your preferred method, and whether you can afford the cost of the permanent options.
-Whereas a good quality straightener may last you a few years, relaxers need to be reapplied to your regrowth every few months, and keratin treatments wear off after a number of washes.
+Whereas a good quality straightener may last you a few years, relaxers need to be reapplied to your new growth every few months, and keratin treatments wear off after a number of washes.

-The biggest drawback to using relaxers is that even though they can produce the straightest and longest lasting result, they are highly damaging to the hair, and you can't use them if you have previously bleached your hair or dyed it excessively.
-Keratin treatments actually improve the condition of your hair whilst straightening it when applied correctly, but they are expensive, generally require a trip to the salon for the best result, and don't last as long as a relaxer.
+The biggest drawback to using relaxers is that even though they can produce the straightest and longest-lasting result, they are highly damaging to the hair, and you can't use them if you have previously bleached your hair or dyed it excessively.
+Keratin treatments actually improve the condition of your hair while straightening it when applied correctly, but they are expensive, generally require a trip to the salon for the best result, and don't last as long as a relaxer.
 They are an inexpensive option if you're confident enough to use them at home.